-This page deals with information for prospective students Dutch students with a Dutch diploma, and international students holding a foreign secondary school diploma equivalent to the Dutch vwo-diploma.
-You may be admitted to a UT bachelor's programme on the condition that the final exams in the relevant subjects have been passed.
-Please know that you can apply even though you have not yet completed your degree.
-Check the admission requirements for a specific programme on the site of the programme itself.
+You may be admitted to a bachelor's on the condition that the final exams in the relevant subjects have been passed.
+Therefore, please know that you can apply even though you have not yet completed your degree.
+Check the admission requirements for a specific programme on the website of the bachelors of your choice.

-Recognized refugees with a higher level of education are very welcome to study at the University of Twente!
+Recognised refugees with a higher level of education are welcome to study at the University of Twente!
 Read more about the opportunities for refugees.